-By Monica Allaby, Communications Coordinator, Posted on September 29, 2020
+By Monica Allaby, Communications Advisor, Posted on September 29, 2020

 Climate change is causing more frequent and extreme storms.
 For much of Canada, this will likely mean more flooding.
 Flood damages in Canada exceeded $1.8 billion between 2009 and 2017.
 Here in New Brunswick, the province has been forced to access federal disaster relief funding more than any other jurisdiction in Canada.
 Recent data shows that in 2014 alone, flood damage exceeded $39 million for New Brunswick.
 In addition to its economic impacts, flooding has negative impacts on the social and mental health for those affected.

 There are ways to reduce the risk of flooding — things like storm-water ponds, flood gates, and rain gardens can help us adapt.
 But what if one of the most important solutions to flooding was already all around us?
 What if forests could protect us?

 Though relatively unexplored compared to wetlands, forests show great promise for mitigating flood damage.
 Let’s take a look at the research!

 Research has found that there are significant increases in peak flow, the maximum amount of water that moves through a stream or river during a rainfall event, when more than 50% of the nearby forest is removed from the landscape.
 This can also cause permanent changes to stream morphology (the shape of rivers or streams and the path that they follow) and have lasting effects on an ecosystem.

 After a forest is harvested and vegetation starts to grow back, streams begin to recover to a more normal flow.
 On average, it takes 10-12 years for the rate of stream flow to return to normal.
 However, rainfall is not the cause of flooding.
 In the spring, melting snow poses an additional flood risk, increasing the water flow downstream as melting snow flows into streams and rivers.
 The impacts of forest clearing on snow-melt may last for more than 15 years!